KEMBL/react-native-shop/packages/components/src/advanced/README.md

 # Advanced components

-They are highly dependent on other components
+They are highly dependent on other components but still are used in many other views